doctorfree/RoonCommandLine/README.md

 These usually took the form of a fake device in HomeBridge that then communicates with HomeKit and Siri.
 This seemed cool but maybe overkill.
 I was able to get Siri voice control of Roon working with simple SSH shortcuts that execute Python scripts which utilize the Roon API to control Roon.

-People don’t seem to know about Apple’s SSH shortcuts.
-They can be used to execute commands on systems that allow SSH access.
+Apple SSH shortcuts can be used to execute commands on systems that allow SSH access.
 I used an Ubuntu 20.10 system recently installed to install the Python Roon API project (pip install roonapi) and quickly cobbled together a Python script based on one of the examples in that project.
 The Python script accepts an argument specifying an artist